ellaksay2/ellaksay2.github.io/research.md

 # research

-I am broadly interested in studying how neuronal populations flexibly encode memories, particularly in spatial and social contexts.
+I am broadly interested in studying how neuronal populations flexibly learn new things and encode memories, particularly in spatial and social contexts.
 I am curious about studying this on a synaptic, network, and brain-wide scale using computational and systems techniques.

 <figure style="text-align: center;">